Installation

 Outline

-Here we explain commands of TASUKE for installation and making database.
 The time for creation of databases depends on genome size, number of samples and the power of server computer.
-Steps 5 and 7 are repeated for each accession.

 We prepared a shell script as unified tool for installation.
 It automatically finds the files from specified directory and conducts these process. (it does not support GWAS and System phylogenetic tree.)